bagder/uncurled/people/contribs-leave.md

 ## Promoting to maintainers

-Ideally, you not only want your contributors to stick around, you want them to participate and appreciate the project to a level so that you can prompose them to become (co-) maintainers of the project.
+Ideally, you not only want your contributors to stick around, you want them to participate and appreciate the project to a level so that you can promote them to become (co-) maintainers of the project.

 A maintainer is usually the term used for participants in the project with